-Early in development, before babies are 2 years of age, their curiosity flourishes and they start to understand the world around them as they begin to have new interesting experiences with toys.
-They learn that if they shake a rattle, they will hear a sound.
-If they throw a ball on the floor, it might bounce back up.
+Early in development, before babies are two years old, their curiosity flourishes and they start to understand the world around them as they begin to have new interesting experiences with toys.
+They learn that if they shake a rattle, they will hear a sound; or that if they throw a ball on the floor, it might bounce back up.
 The simplest toys can activate a baby’s senses and become a learning tool.
 Babies realize that they can cause things or reactions to occur, comprehending the cause and effect relationship.

-Types of cause and effect relationships:
+Types of cause and effect relationships